-- What did you read?
-What spoke to you?
+- What stood out to you?

-- What does this mean for our lives?
+- What does it mean for our lives?

 - How is Panagia good?
 How is her Son good?

-Panagia is a great example of someone who chose the good in life and who chose holiness.
-We can pray to her to help us make the difficult decision, each day, to choose good.
+Panagia is a great example of someone who chose the good in life.
+We can pray to her to help us make the difficult decision, each day, to choose goodness.